EnergyModelsX/EnergyModelsHydrogen.jl/docs/src/nodes/h2_storage.md

   As a consequence of its introduction, it is not possible to specify a `discharge` capacity to the storage node.
 - **`level_charge::Float64`**:\
   The level to charge ratio specifies the maximum allowed storage level capacity as a ratio of the charging capacity.
-  The implementation is rquired to avoid large pressure changes in the vessel in a short period.
+  The implementation is requiredto avoid large pressure changes in the vessel in a short period.

 !!! note "Allowed values"
     Both ratios have to be positive.